idexio/idex-sdk-js/README.md

 ---

+## Testnet Release

+> **IDEX v4 is currently available as a pre-launch testnet sandbox with mainnet launching soon.**

+---

 ## Summary

 - 🔥 **Built with TypeScript** - Provides a TypeScript/JavaScript SDK for the [IDEX v4 REST and WebSocket APIs](https://api-docs-v4.idex.io).